 |Dragon's Blood||complex organic||reddish||A purple-red resin-based compound, difficult to identify because it looks much like other reds, but almost certain to be old (it is no longer sold).
 It reportedly came from the Arabian Peninsula and beyond, from a shrub called Pterocarpus draco, (others suggest that the source is the rattan palm Calamus draco; evidently the color name and the plant name are closely linked).
 In either case, it is an oriental plant, so it was probably more common in eastern manuscripts. |

 It appears a few alchemists referred to cinnabar by the name Dragon's Blood (and, to add to the confusion, to call Dragon's Blood "Indian cinnabar") which might explain how the name arose, but I know of no artists who call cinnabar by that name..
-In later years, Avicenna was reported as saying Dragon's Blood came into existence as the result of a battle between a dragon and an elephant, in which the elephant sat on the dragon's tale and made it bleed, whence the name.
+In later years, Avicenna was reported as saying Dragon's Blood came into existence as the result of a battle between a dragon and an elephant, in which the elephant sat on the dragon's tail and made it bleed, whence the name.
 (Another version claimed that elephants had cool blood, and that hot dragons sought it to cool off, and so they fought, and the mixed blood was Dragon's Blood.)

 |Dyewoods||complex organic||typically red||Dyewoods are a large group of colors derived from the ashes of burnt wood.
 The most familiar sort was brazil wood -- and, yes, the name for the wood came before the name of the country; Brazil, the story goes, was so named because it became a major source of dyewood.
 The way the ashes were treated would affect the color and permanence of the pigment, and are probably too complicated to be worth discussing here.
 They became popular relatively late -- apparently Brazilian red did not become really widespread until the fifteenth century.
 Brazilian red is, however, very subject to fading, especially if exposed to light -- more so, it is said, than European dyewoods; this might perhaps be used as a hint about a manuscript's history.|